 Want more information about this test?
 Get it now.
 Please complete the request form on the MORE INFO & BUY TEST tab and we’ll reply promptly.

 Not the perfect fit?
 No problem.
 We have many similar tests to choose from.
-See alternatives in the PERSONALITY & PERSONAL STYLE: Learning Style category section of our site.
+See alternatives in the LEARNING STYLE category section of our site.

-The Kolb learning style inventory, 3.1 (KLSI) is a measure of 4 learning styles styles.
+The Kolb 3.1 is a measure of 4 learning styles styles.
 Using these styles, participants gain a more comprehensive understanding of their learning style.
 Everyone has their own way of learning.
 Understanding your own style and that of other people and can help you tune into the needs of others so that you and your team work more effectively.